totem-tech/documentation/app-docs/identities/identities-list.md

 ### Usage column

-Identities are intended for either personal or business use, and setting this parameter is mandatory when you on-board and when creating new Identites.
+Identities are intended for either personal or business use, and setting this parameter is mandatory when you on-board and when creating new Identities.

 ## Tags column